elastic/apm/specs/agents/tracing-instrumentation-aws.md

 ### SNS (AWS Simple Notification Service)

-The AWS Simple Notification Service can be instrumented using the [messaging spec](tracing-instrumentation-messaging.md), but the only action that is instrumented is `PUBLISH`.
+The AWS Simple Notification Service can be instrumented using the [messaging spec](tracing-instrumentation-messaging.md), but the only action that is instrumented is [Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html).
 These specifications supersede those of the messaging spec:

-- `span.name`: The span name should follow this pattern: `SNS PUBLISH <TOPIC-NAME>`.
-For example, `SNS PUBLISH MyTopic`.
+- `span.name`: The span name should follow this pattern: `SNS PUBLISH to <TOPIC-NAME>`.
+For example, `SNS PUBLISH to MyTopic`.

 - **`context.destination.cloud.region`**: mandatory.
 The AWS region where the topic is.